 - Pamper yourself with the works: bubble bath, pedicure, manicure, face scrub etc.

-- Try out new cocktail recipes: drink in moderation
+- Try out new cocktail recipes or learn more about the art of making cocktails like a pro: drink in moderation

 - Dig out the old game console and play video games